 The Best Bangs for Every Face Shape and Hair Type

 ADVANCED HAIRSTYLE AIR DRY IT Wave Swept Spray

 Haircolor Meets Makeup

 Match your Brow and Hair Color Shade

 Honoring extraordinary women who selflessly volunteer

 Checkout our weekly live broadcast with tips from our experts

 Find the perfect gift from our carefully curated selection of top beauty favorites

 Sorry, you must log in to save an item.

-4. Add some color to make your eyes pop.
 While cat eyes tend to be drawn on in black, there’s always room for a little imagination and loads of color.
 Whether you want a matte or shimmery finish, the options are truly endless.
 Try the L’Oréal Paris Infallible Paints Eyeliner.
 Available in six pretty shades including teal and electric blue, you’ll be set to create a cat eye that truly stands out.